-The outer segments of the photoreceptors appear as a dark band that is located between the RPE (highlighted in green in the image below) and the ellipsoid zone of the photoreceptors (highlighted in red in the image).
+The outer segments of the photoreceptors appear as a dark band that is located between the RPE (highlighted in green in the image below) and the junction of the inner and outer segment of the photoreceptors (highlighted in red in the image).
 The photoreceptors span the entire length between the RPE and the outer plexiform layer and have been shaded orange in the image below.